EliasDeHondt/IntegrationProject2-Deployment/Documentation/Manual.md

 kubectl delete pod test-pod
 ```

-### Attention!
-Integration project teams potentially have their files preconfigured
-- If your administrator mentioned that you should use the "Team Specific" setup, navigate to "/Team Specific Data/TeamX".
+> If your administrator mentioned that you should use the "Team Specific" setup, navigate to "/Team Specific Data/TeamX".
 This allows you to skip the following edits as they will have been preconfigured for your specific team.

 - Change the deafult project id to the project id you previously typed in.